Is Central America Safe to Visit?

 16

-Central America is such an amazing place – though getting aroudn the region will take some planning and research.
+Central America is an amazing place – though getting around the region will take some planning and research.

-Things won’t always go smoothly.
-Getting from place to place here can sometimes be a hassle.
+Things won’t always go smoothly and getting from place to place here can sometimes be a hassle.
 But with a little preparation and a pinch of patience, you’ll be able to have an amazing experience.

 Be flexible with your schedule.
 Make sure you plan ahead.
 Do that, and you’ll be able to enjoy this incredible region of the world!